stormqloud/kazoo-tgbbok/couchdb.md

   * CouchDB databases don't shrink in space.
     * Append only (only grows in size..)
     * IE delete is really a soft delete, does not free disk space
+  * CouchDB tools work on databases.
+Kazoo will have hundreds..

 * Things you cannot change easily after installation..
   * Inside ```/etc/kazoo/bigcouch/local.ini``` you will find a section looking something like this.
 ```